-It’s not as difficult as you may think to pick up the basics, and, as with any language, once you’ve got the basics down, the more you use it the more you’ll learn.
+It’s not as difficult as you may think to pick up the basics, and, as with any language, once you’ve got the basics down, the more you use them the more you’ll learn.

-But don’t be put off -- the more you study, the more you’ll get out of your trip, so even if you’re fitting in just 45 minutes a day, you’ll have a firm basis in the language before you arrive.
-After all, once you’re in-country, unlike FSI students, you’ll be experiencing the language 24 hours a day, seven days a week.
+But don’t be put off though—the more you study, the more you’ll get out of your trip, so even if you’re fitting in just 45 minutes a day, you’ll have a firm basis in the language before you arrive.
+After all, once you’re in-country, unlike FSI students, you’ll be experiencing the language every day, seven days a week.

 Planning well is an integral part of getting the most out of your trip.
 Be it picking the right backpack, the right vaccinations or the right country, the simple decisions are often the most important.